General Dynamics: 1941–1960

 During World War II, Electric Boat and its Elco Yacht and Electro Dynamic subsidiaries mobilized full-capacity production.
 The sudden production expansion led to a labor shortage, and women filled the open jobs as welders and riveters.
 During World War II, Electric Boat produced 74 submarines and 398 PT boats.
 When the war ended in 1945, the Navy reduced its orders for new vessels, and the company reduced its workforce from 13,000 to 4,000.

 Electric Boat diversified at the end of WWII, so John Jay Hopkins acquired the Canadian government-owned Canadair for $10 million in 1946.
 The factory alone was worth more than $22 million, according to the Canadian government's calculations, excluding the value of the remaining contracts for planes or spare parts.
 However, Canadair's production line and inventory systems were in disorder when Electric Boat purchased the company.
 Hopkins hired Canadian-born mass-production specialist H. Oliver West to take over the president's role and return Canadair to profitability.
-Shortly after the takeover, Canadair began delivering its new Canadair North Star (a version of the Douglas DC-4) and was able to deliver aircraft to Trans-Canada Airlines, Canadian Pacific Airlines, and British Overseas, and Airways Corporation (BOAC) well in advance of their contracted delivery times.
+Shortly after the takeover, Canadair began delivering its new Canadair North Star (a version of the Douglas DC-4) and was able to deliver aircraft to Trans-Canada Airlines, Canadian Pacific Airlines, and British Overseas Airways Corporation (BOAC) well in advance of their contracted delivery times.

 Defense spending increased with the onset of the Cold War, and Canadair went on to win many Canadian military contracts for the Royal Canadian Air Force and became a major aerospace company.
 These included Canadair CT-133 Silver Star trainer, the Canadair Argus long-range maritime reconnaissance and transport aircraft, and the Canadair F-86 Sabre.
 Between 1950 and 1958, 1,815 Sabres were built.
 Canadair also produced 200 CF-104 Starfighter supersonic fighter aircraft, a license-built version of the Lockheed F-104.

 In 1951, the company was awarded the contract to build the world's first nuclear-powered submarine, the USS Nautilus (SSN571).
 The submarine was launched in 1954.

 Aircraft production became increasingly important at Canadair, and Hopkins argued that the name "Electric Boat" was no longer appropriate.
-In 1952, Hopkins established the General Dynamics Corporation as a parent company holding Electric Boat and Canadair.
+In 1952, Hopkins reorganized Electric Boat as a holding company, General Dynamics Corporation, with Electric Boat and Canadair as major subsidiaries.